Geography

 Autumn |

-In this unit students will tackle the concept of development and how it can be interpreted, measured and compared at a global scale.
+What is Development and how can we make it more equal? | In this unit students will tackle the concept of development and how it can be interpreted, measured and compared at a global scale.
 They will gain knowledge about how we come to see the world and the complexities of development as a constantly changing concept.
 The broader notion of quality of life is used throughout the unit so that the understanding of development is not focused on economic terms.
 Students are given a range of theoretical perspectives recognising multiple definitions of development.
 A range of factors will be used to explain inequalities operating at a range of scales.
-Students will also be introduced to Brazil and the importance of rainforests as a resource of economic development.
-Students will participate in a series of decision-making exercises and will make a judgement whether tropical rainforests should be used or not. | Students will progress their understanding and knowledge of global, regional and local scale to see how inequality exists in the world.
+Development is a theme in the OCR GCSE curriculum.
+This unit is designed to give students an introduction to development which can then be further built upon at GCSE. | Students will progress their understanding and knowledge of global, regional and local scale to see how inequality exists in the world.
 Students can understand the concept of development and appreciate different definitions of development.
 They can understand that development occurs at different rates and times in different countries and identify reasons for poverty.
-They further develop understanding of the concept of sustainability, investigating sustainable development goals. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
+They further develop understanding of the concept of sustainability, investigating sustainable development goals. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students' understanding of the subject.
 Students will be completing a knowledge test, assessing their knowledge and understanding of the topic.
 They will also answer a series of enquiry questions and apply their knowledge and skills learnt throughout the unit. |

 Spring |

-Students will gain understanding of the current major resources of global energy, their sources, their extraction and how this is continuing at a solid rate into the future.
+What are the environmental consequences of development? | Students will gain understanding of the current major resources of global energy, their sources, their extraction and how this is continuing at a solid rate into the future.
 Students will further develop their knowledge on renewables and fossil fuels.
 A major area of focus is the future and the potential take- over of renewables and slow reduction of fossil fuel consumption.
 Students will look into a focus region of the world where huge amounts of energy is consumed on a daily basis in order to operate and grow at an optimum rate (China).
 This will be explored deeper in understanding why they have gone about economic and industrial growth the way they have, as well as the consequences and damage to people and the environment. | Being able to bring in all concepts from pre-requisite topics and apply anything relevant to new concepts within this topic e.g. the exploitation of wood, using learnt content from deforestation in Brazil.
 Being able to fully comprehend the effects of every resource usage and all the damaging effects, as well as appreciating ways these can be mitigated and reversed in very eloquent language.
 Students are able to assess the effectivity of all energy sources and their relevance to the present day in terms of cost effectivity and optimum energy supply. | Formative assessment: Teacher uses different strategies during discussion and tasks to assess students understanding of the subject.
 Students will be completing a combination of knowledge tests and extended writing tasks. |

 Spring |